angular/angular-cli/CONTRIBUTING.md

 ## <a name="gettingstarted"></a> Getting Started
 To start contributing, fork the Universal Repo & then clone it.
 CD into that newly created directory and run:

-    npm run install:all (mac/linux use sudo)
+    fork the repo
+    clone the forked repo
+    cd into it (cd universal)

+    npm install   (This will run loop installs to install/build all the modules - may take a while!)

+    npm start     (This will run the base example in /examples - Look there for other examples)

 This will take ~10 minutes to install/compile all the individual modules, and then get the examples section set up.
-Once this is complete you can CD into the examples folder (`cd examples`) and run `npm start` to fire up a working demo using the local modules.
+Once this is complete you can run `npm start` to fire up the basic example.
 Preboot / Universal / etc modules can be found in the top-level directory under the *modules* folder. (ie: `./modules/universal`)

+There are several other examples found within the `./examples` folder.

+Once you have the project running just go to other URLs such as:

+    localhost:3000/                       [ Base demo ]
+    localhost:3000/examples/todo
+    localhost:3000/examples/template_url
+    localhost:3000/examples/html
+    localhost:3000/examples/jsonp
+    localhost:3000/examples/falcor_todo

+Sometimes when getting latest and trying to rebuild everything you may get errors.
+Try cleaning out the entire repo (and all it's modules) with `npm run clean:all` (from the BASE directory).
+After that try a clean `npm install` to get everything reloaded correctly.

 ## <a name="coc"></a> Code of Conduct
 Help us keep Angular open and inclusive.
 Please read and follow our [Code of Conduct][coc].